Wizardry (video game series): Wizardry Renaissance

 These titles were released from late 2009 to 2016; the latest activity is the port of Wizardry: Labyrinth of Lost Souls to the PC in January 2020.

 Related media

 The popularity of Wizardry in Japan also inspired various light novels, manga comics, Japanese pen-and-paper role-playing games, and an original video animation, produced by TMS Entertainment.
 A popular light novel series titled Sword Art Online also had a character who stated that his inspiration came from this game.
-Most have been released only in Japan.
+Most have been released only in Japan, but Goblin Slayer is one such light novel series published in English by Yen Press.